ajierestus/os212/links.md

 This website contains many things about the C language.
 I strongly recommend this website because here you can also try to write the code and see the output.

 3. [5 Linux Skills for Cybersecurity Professionals](https://www.comptia.org/blog/5-linux-skills-for-cybersecurity-professionals)<br>
 This article contain some insight about the cybersecurity.
-It tell us about the 5 important skill to have in Cybersecurity
+It tell us about the 5 important skill to have in Cybersecurity.